felluminati/PhaserWorkshopLearndot/concepts/040-adding-movement/000-player-input.md

 ## Fg is key

-By now you may have figured it out, but consider this: the Scene's update function is the only one that's getting called every frame by the game.
-Our logic is in the Player's update function, not the scene's.
-To ensure our scene's update function can use the player's we just have to call it inside.
+By now you may have figured it out, but consider this: the Scene's `update` function is the only one that's getting called every frame by the game.
+Our logic is in the `Player`'s update function, not the scene's.
+To ensure our scene's `update` function can use the player's we just have to call it inside.